-Tessa is the General Counsel and Company Anas is a Finance Director at Amanat.
-Secretary at Amanat.
+Tessa is the General Counsel and Company Secretary at Amanat.

 Tessa Lee brings over 18 years of legal expertise (with 16 years in the UAE) and a rich background in governance, risk and compliance, corporate M&A, investments, real estate and capital markets specifically.
 She has previously held key in-house positions as General Counsel and Vice President of Legal, Risk & Compliance at Dubai World Trade Centre, Senior Vice President of Meraas Holding, and Board Company Secretary for Dubai Parks & Resorts PJSC; as well as private practice expertise from the Corporate & Financial Services sector within Clyde & Co Middle East.